badonhill-io/randeli/README.md

 Some PDFs are the result of scanning a paper or other PDF - so any text has been rendered into an image.

-Well formed DPFs
+Well formed PDFs
 ----------------

 If the PDF was created from LaTeX or other document processor (i.e.
 Word) then reasonable results should be obtained using

-    `randeli augment --read=PDF --write-to=DIR`
+    `randeli augment --read=PDF --write-into=DIR`

 (LaTeX and Word both create well structured PDF and typically use standard fonts which makes it easy to enbolden automatically.

-PDFs generated from XeLaTeX are still a WIP as they use a different font format in the PDF)
+PDFs generated from XeLaTeX are still a WIP as they use a different font format in the PDF (UTF-8 vs UTF-32).

 If the input document uses custom fonts that are not installed on the system running `randeli` then the font used to strongify the characters will use a fallback font and it may be too distracting when compared to the rest of the document.
-In this case you may want either load the fonts onto the system and re-run `randeli map-fonts` or use `randeli augment` with the flag `--boxify`.
+In this case you may want either load the fonts onto the system and re-run `randeli map-fonts` or use `randeli augment --override 'policy.use_strong_text=False' --override 'policy.use_strong_box=True'`.

 Scanned PDFs
 ------------